Configuration guide for Local SEO

 Setting up a primary location and shared business info

-When you switch the multiple locations toggle to Yes, you will see a few additional available options.
-Firstly, if all your locations are part of the same business, you should switch the toggle to yes.
-That will reveal the setting for the primary location and the shared business info.
+When you switch the multiple locations toggle to Yes, you will see additional options.
+Firstly, if all your locations are part of the same business, you should switch the toggle to Yes.
+This will reveal the setting for the primary location and the shared business info.

-You can set the primary location of your business by choosing the appropriate location from the drop-down menu.
-Your primary location should be something like your head office, for example.
+You can set the primary location of your business by choosing the correct location from the drop-down menu.
+Your primary location should be your head office or a similar location.
 By configuring this setting, you allow the Local SEO plugin to output the correct structured data for your business.

-The multiple locations of your business may also have shared business information.
-For example, you may have the same e-mail address, website, and business type.
+The multiple locations of your business may also have shared business information, such as the same e-mail address, website, and business type.
 With Local SEO, you can add shared business information to all locations at once, so you save time, and you give the plugin the correct data.
+You can also override the shared information for a particular location if only some details are different.

 Below, we’ll discuss some of the Business info fields.
 These fields are the same for single and multiple locations.